 Some of the benefits of lemon balm are:

-- Will keep you free from colds and the flu.
 Lemon balm has great anti-viral properties and is great to drink as a tea or take as a tincture when you are hit with a cold or the flu.
 Lemon balm salves and ointments have show to speed healing in cold sores as well.

-- Great headache reliever.
 The tranquilizing effect of lemon balm is thought to relax muscles which can help to relieve stress headaches.

-- Insect bite and wound healing.
 Traditionally, fresh leaves of lemon balm were placed on insect bites to help with the swelling and it was also used on bug bites and wounds in salves, ointments and poultices to help speed healing.

-- Natural allergy relief.
 Lemon balm contains natural anti-histamine properties which can help to reduce the symptoms of seasonal allergies.

-- ADHD relief.
 Lemon balm is very calming and helps to balance out an easily distracted mind.
 Even those who deal with regular racing thoughts can benefit from the balancing power of lemon balm.

-- Can help with tummy troubles.
-Lemon balm is traditionally know for the ability to reduce gas, bloating and indigestion.
+This powerful herb is traditionally know for the ability to reduce gas, bloating and indigestion.

 These are some of the amazing benefits of lemon balm and a great reason to consider learning more about it and whether or not it is right for you.

 There is one caution for those considering using lemon balm.
 If you are currently taking thyroid medication, it can interfere with the effects of the medication that you are taking, and so regular use of lemon balm is not recommended for those with thyroid conditions.